espruino/EspruinoDocs/info/Power Consumption.md

 setDeepSleep(1);
 ```

-As suggested above, we'd advise that you **always** use setWatch on BTN when allowing deep sleep, as this allows you to wake Espruino up so that you can connect to it with USB.
+As suggested above, we'd advise that you **always** add setWatch on BTN when allowing deep sleep, as this allows you to wake Espruino up so that you can connect to it with USB.

 Debugging Sleep
 -------------

 You can call ```setSleepIndicator(LED1)```.
-LED1 will then be lit whenever the device is sleeping, allowing you to make sure it is sleeping as much as possible.
+LED1 will then be lit whenever the device is **not** sleeping, allowing you to make sure it is sleeping as much as possible.
 There is currently no way to see when Espruino has entered Deep Sleep.

 Note that Espruino won't go to sleep when it is connected via USB, as it knows it has ample power available.